nezix/NeighborSearchGridBurst/README.md

 ## Details

-When initializing, all points are distributed in a uniform grid.
+When initializing, all points are assigned to a cell in an uniform grid.
 The resolution of the grid should depend on your data, make sure to __adjust this parameter for maximum performance and memory consumption__.
 You can also target a size grid by doing ```new GridSearchBurst(-1.0f, 64);``` to have a grid of 64x64x64.

+For each point, the computed 3D grid cell is flatten into an unique hash and a couple ```(hash, index)``` is stored in the ```hashIndex``` array.
+This array is sorted by hash (thanks to the sorting code from https://coffeebraingames.wordpress.com/2020/06/07/a-multithreaded-sorting-attempt) so that each points in the same cell are successive in the array.

+For neighbor searching, the grid cell of the query point is computed, first we search this cell for neighbors using the sorted array that acts as a sort of neighbor list.
+If k neighbors were find we stop, otherwise we check neighbor cells for points that are close enough.

 ## Contribute